P-v-R/p-v-r/README.md

 - 🔭 I’m currently working on Becoming a better programmer and human being.
 - 📫 How to reach me: *me@perryvon.dev*.
 - 😄 Pronouns: He/Him.
-- 🌱 I’m currently learning about better testing practices with React and Jest.
+- 🌱 I’m currently learning about passwordless authentication and logins!
 - ⚡ Fun fact: I shoot photography! [check it out](https://perryvon.com).

 <!--